Defining the Best States to Live in

 Washington has one of the nation's lowest levels of premature death and a life expectancy of 80 years.
 The state's long lifespan is likely due to the healthy habits of its people, who are among the best rested and most active in the country.

-The U.S. & World News Best State Rankings bring together several sources of information to paint a picture of how well states are meeting their residents' needs.
+The U.S. News & World Report's Best State Rankings bring together several sources of information to paint a picture of how well states are meeting their residents' needs.
 While the top ten states frequently change, the worst-performing states tend to be the same from year to year.
 Head here to read about the worst states to live in in 2022..